 Half of first-time acute flares strike the big toe.
-Ninety percent of patients will suffer gout of the big toe at some point during the course of the disease.
+Nine out of 10 people with gout will suffer gout of the big toe at some point in their life.
 Some believe that the big toe is most vulnerable because of the pressure it receives from walking.
 Others believe that uric acid crystals form more readily at cooler temperatures, and that the big toe is cooler than any other joint in the body.

-Men and women can experience pain differently.
-In men, the pain is usually in the lower extremities, like the big toe.
-Women usually experience initial pain in the upper extremities.
+Men and women can experience gout symptoms differently.
+In men, the pain is usually in the lower extremities, like the big toe, ankle or knee.
+Women often experience initial pain in the upper extremities like the wrist, fingers or elbow.